-- (1) if the thesis and performance in the oral examination are of sufficient merit it shall recommend that the candidate be approved for the award of the degree of Doctor of Education. - (2) if the thesis and performance in the oral examination are of sufficient merit, but that minor corrections are required, it shall recommend that the candidate be approved for the award of the degree of Doctor of Education, subject to completion of minor corrections within (a) three months or (b) if the required corrections are of a presentational nature, within six weeks. - (3) if the thesis and performance in the oral examination are not of sufficient merit for the degree of Doctor of Education but there is reasonable expectation that the thesis, if revised, could reach the standard required for the degree, the Head of School (or nominee) shall recommend either that the candidate be asked to submit a revised thesis or that the candidate be given the option either of submitting a revised thesis or of being approved for the award of Master of Education.
+- (1) if the thesis and performance in the oral examination are of sufficient merit it shall recommend that the candidate be approved for the award of the degree of Doctor of Education. - (2) if the thesis and performance in the oral examination are of sufficient merit, but that minor corrections are required, it shall recommend that the candidate be approved for the award of the degree of Doctor of Education, subject to completion of minor corrections within six months; - (3) if the thesis and performance in the oral examination are not of sufficient merit for the degree of Doctor of Education but there is reasonable expectation that the thesis, if revised, could reach the standard required for the degree, the Head of School (or nominee) shall recommend either that the candidate be asked to submit a revised thesis or that the candidate be given the option either of submitting a revised thesis or of being approved for the award of Master of Education.
 A candidate who is given this option shall be allowed a period of not more than fourteen days from receipt of formal notification of the outcome of the examination to decide which of these alternatives to accept.
 A candidate who submits a revised thesis shall do so within one year and may be required to undergo further oral examination.
-A candidate shall not be allowed to submit a revised thesis on more than one occasion. - (4) if the thesis and performance in the oral examination are not of sufficient merit for the degree of Doctor of Education and the Head of School (or nominee) is not of the opinion that the candidate should be permitted to submit a revised thesis, it shall, if the thesis and performance in the oral examination are of sufficient merit for the degree of Master of Education recommend that the candidate be approved for the award of the degree of Master of Education.
-In the event of the need for substantive amendments the Board may recommend that the candidate be permitted to resubmit the thesis for the degree of Master of Education in not more than six months.
+A candidate shall not be allowed to submit a revised thesis on more than one occasion.

-(5) if the thesis and performance in the oral examination are not of sufficient merit to entitle the candidate to the degree of Master of Education it shall recommend that no degree be awarded.
+- (4) if the thesis and performance in the oral examination are not of sufficient merit for the degree of Doctor of Education and the Head of School (or nominee) is not of the opinion that the candidate should be permitted to submit a revised thesis, it shall, if the thesis and performance in the oral examination are of sufficient merit for the degree of Master of Education recommend that the candidate be approved for the award of the degree of Master of Education (with or without corrections). - (5) if the thesis and performance in the oral examination are not of sufficient merit to entitle the candidate to the degree of Master of Education it shall recommend that no degree be awarded.